hendrisie/test-ui/README.md

 #### Sequence Diagram:

-Below are the high level sequence diagram for the flow of events inside the application
+Below is the high level sequence diagram for the flow of events inside the application
 <img src="https://raw.githubusercontent.com/hendrisie/test-ui/master/docs/images/sequence-diagram.png">